-Important: Some models may contain energy saving heat traps to prevent the circulation of hot water within the pipes.
+IMPORTANT: Some models may contain energy saving heat traps to prevent the circulation of hot water within the pipes.
 Do not remove the inserts within the heat traps.

-- 2. The installation of unions in both the hot and cold water supply lines is recommended for ease of removing the water heater for service or replacement. - The manufacturer of this water heater recommends installing a tempering valve or an anti-scald device in the domestic hot water line as shown in Figure 14.
-These valves reduce the point-of-use temperature of the water by mixing cold and hot water and are readily available for use. - If installing the water heater in a closed water system, install an expansion tank in the cold water line as specified under "Closed System/Thermal Expansion" (Page 13). - 5.
+- 2. The installation of unions in both the hot and cold water supply lines is recommended for ease of removing the water heater for service or replacement. - The manufacturer of this water heater recommends installing a mixing valve or an anti-scald device in the domestic hot water line as shown in Figure 14.
+These valves reduce the point-of-use temperature of the water by mixing cold and hot water and are readily available for use. - 4.
+If installing the water heater in a closed water system, install an expansion tank in the cold water line as specified under "Closed System/Thermal Expansion" section. - 5.
 Install a shut-off valve in the cold water inlet line.
 It should be located close to the water heater and be easily accessible.
-Know the location of this valve and how to shut off the water to the heater. - Install a temperature and pressure relief valve in the opening marked "Temperature and Pressure (T & P) Relief Valve" on the water heater.
-Add a discharge line to the opening of the T & P relief valve.
-Follow the instructions under "Temperature and Pressure Relief Valve" (Page 14).
+Know the location of this valve and how to shut off the water to the heater. - A temperature and pressure relief valve must be installed in the opening marked "Temperature and Pressure (T & P) Relief Valve" on the water heater.
+A discharge line must be added to the opening of the T&P Relief Valve.
+Follow the instructions under "Temperature and Pressure Relief Valve" section.